hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Note that there is an OK status to indicate that the request was properly fulfilled, but that no data was found.
 This can be very useful feedback to clients and users, who may otherwise suspect server problems if no data is returned.

-Note also the response 1408 indicating that the server will not fulfill the request since it is too large.
+Note also the response `1408` indicating that the server will not fulfill the request since it is too large.
 This gives a HAPI server a way to let clients know about internal limits within the server.

-For errors that prevent any HAPI content from being returned (such as a 400 "not found" or 500 "internal server error") the HAPI server should return a JSON object that is basically a HAPI header with just the status information.
+For errors that prevent any HAPI content from being returned (such as a `400 - not found` or `500 - internal server error`) the HAPI server should return a JSON object that is basically a HAPI header with just the status information.
 The JSON object should be returned even if the request was for non-JSON data.
-Returning server-specified content for an error response is also how HTTP servers handle error messages -- think about custom HTML content that accompanies the 404 "not found" response when asking a server for a data file that does not exist.
+Returning server-specified content for an error response is also how HTTP servers handle error messages -- think about custom HTML content that accompanies the `404 - not found` response when asking a server for a data file that does not exist.

 In cases where the server cannot create a full response (such as an `info` request or `data` request for an unknown dataset), the JSON header response must include the HAPI version and a HAPI status object indicating that an error has occurred.